-Oscar Winner Stephen Gaghan Joins Ubisoft To Write And Direct ‘The Division Movie’ Based On ‘Tom Clancy’s The Division’ Video Game
+Oscar Winner Stephen Gaghan Joins Ubisoft To Write And Direct ‘The Division’ Movie, Based On ‘Tom Clancy’s The Division’ Video Game

 — We Got This Covered (@wgtc_site) January 19, 2017

 What do you think about Ubisoft creating a movie adaption of The Division video game?
-Would you have an interest in seeing The Division Movie?
+Would you have an interest in seeing The Division movie?
 More importantly, what do you think about the writer and director Ubisoft has teamed up with or the stars they’ve already selected?
-Share your thoughts on The Division Movie in the comments section found down below.
+Share your thoughts on The Division movie in the comments section found down below.

 [Featured Image by Dimitrios Kambouris/Getty Images]